 Restrictive licensing hurts Service Provider growth

 By far, the biggest wake-up call service providers unexpectedly get from many UC&C providers in the market is the realization that they are not actually in control of their own business models.
 Many UC&C providers charge their customers on a per-seat or per-feature basis.
 As a result, adding new customers is expensive.
 If a service provider signs a new 100-member client, they end up having to purchase licenses for 100 new seats from their provider.
-It doesn’t matter if only a fraction of the client’s staff will actually be using the system at any given time.
+It doesn’t matter if only a fraction of the client’s staff will actually be using the system at all.
 This takes away control from service providers because they cannot profit and grow in the timeframe they desire.
-Their UC&C provider is in control of their customers’ growth trajectories by linking service providers’ seats sold to their operating costs.
+Their UC&C provider is in control of their customers’ growth trajectories by linking the seats sold to their operating costs.

 By contrast, a licensing protocol that operates on a concurrent session basis gives control back to service providers.
-This type of model enables a service provider to purchase licenses based on what they themselves determine to be their peak load.
+This type of model enables service providers to purchase licenses based on what they themselves determine is their peak load.
 Thus, they can sign new clients without needing to pay the UC&C provider for new seats.
 Say a service provider has two 100-seat customers but determines that only up to 50 individuals from each client will be using the system at any single time.
 Under a session-based licensing protocol, they need only purchase a license for 100 sessions, allowing a 2:1 oversubscription ratio.
 In reality, oversubscription ratios are 25:1, up from 16:1 in 2016.
 In other words, session-based licensing is the pathway to control for service providers.